Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 Prairie Clover - Dalea Foliosa

-For those Plant Lovers of Prairie Clover, Here's Some Important Things To Know When Considering Adding Them To Your Landscape.
+Prairie Clover Here's Some Important Things To Know When Considering Adding Them To Your Landscape.
 For those who are looking for a bright, purple-shaded plant to bring life to one's landscape, look no further than the Prarie Clover (Dalea adenopoda).
 As a member of the legume family called Fabaceae, these flowering plants add essential nutrients like nitrogen back into the soil.
 This perennial is indigenous to Florida, thus given the nickname, Tampa prairie clover.
 English apothecary, Samuel Dale was named after the beautiful Prairie Clover.